 in the west of Scotland, near Glasgow.
 Growing up in Paisley, I

 studied at Castlehead

-then graduated from the University
+School, then the University of

-having studied at Royal
+having studied at Royal Holloway

-Education from the Institute of
+Education (2002) from the Institute of

-you would like a non-technical overview, see this short video
+learning, see this short video

 or read this expository article.

 with the University of London's International

-Programmes directed by LSE.
+Programmes directed by LSE and I

 I live with Colleen

-and our son Alistair
+and our son Alistair in the cheaper end